serenealraziqi/java-database-capstone/schema-architecture.md

 ## Section 1: Architecture Summary

-The Smart Clinic Management System follows a three-tier architecture consisting of Presentation, Application, and Data layers.
-The system supports both HTML-based dashboards (for Admins and Doctors) and RESTful APIs (for external or dynamic frontend integration).
-The backend is built using Java with Spring Boot, leveraging MVC architecture for rendering Thymeleaf views and REST controllers for API communication.
-Data persistence is handled via dual databases: MySQL is used for structured relational data such as doctors, patients, and appointments, while MongoDB is used to store unstructured and flexible data such as medical prescriptions.
-The system ensures modularity, scalability, and maintainability by separating concerns across layers and using standard Spring technologies and JPA/Mongo integrations.
+The Smart Clinic Management System follows a three-tier architecture that separates the system into three core layers: Presentation, Application, and Data.
+This design improves modularity, maintainability, and scalability.
+The application is developed using Spring Boot, combining both Spring MVC and REST APIs for handling user interactions.

+Thymeleaf is used to serve server-rendered views for Admin and Doctor dashboards, while REST APIs serve dynamic and external client modules such as Patient Dashboards and Appointments.
+The backend uses a shared Service Layer to apply business logic, regardless of whether the request comes from a controller serving a Thymeleaf view or a REST endpoint.

+For persistence, the application integrates two databases:
+- **MySQL** is used via Spring Data JPA for structured, relational data such as users, doctors, appointments, and admin records.
+- **MongoDB** is accessed via Spring Data MongoDB for storing flexible, document-based data like medical prescriptions.

+This tech stack enables the application to support both traditional web and API-based access while maintaining a clean separation of concerns and adhering to Spring Boot best practices.
+The system is also designed for containerization with Docker and supports CI/CD via GitHub Actions.

 ---

-## Section 2: Request-Response Flow (Numbered)
+## Section 2: Numbered Flow – Data and Control Flow

-1. **User Request Initiation**
+1. **User Access**
-   A user (Admin/Doctor/Patient) sends a request via a web browser (HTML frontend) or API client (Postman or frontend JS app).
+   - Users (Admin, Doctor, Patient) access the system via web browsers (Thymeleaf dashboards) or external clients (REST API consumers like mobile apps or JS frontends).

-2. **Frontend Routing**
+2. **Controller Layer**
-   - For HTML-based interfaces: Thymeleaf templates are rendered via Spring MVC Controllers.
+   - Requests are routed to either:
+     - Spring MVC Controllers for rendering HTML pages via Thymeleaf.
-   - For API-based access: REST Controllers handle incoming JSON requests.
+     - REST Controllers for handling JSON-based API calls.

-3. **Authentication & Authorization**
+3. **Authentication and Authorization**
-   JWT-based token authentication is verified using Spring Security filters to validate access and determine roles (Admin, Doctor, Patient).

-4. **Controller Layer**
-   The request is handled by either:
-   - A `@Controller` (MVC) returning a Thymeleaf view, or
-   - A `@RestController` returning JSON data.
+   - Incoming requests are validated using JWT tokens via Spring Security.
+   - Roles (Admin, Doctor, Patient) are used to enforce access control.

-5. **Service Layer**
+4. **Service Layer**
-   Controllers delegate logic to services which contain the business logic, validation, and interaction with repositories.
+   - Controllers delegate all core logic to service classes.
+   - Business rules are applied here (e.g., checking appointment availability, validating patient IDs).

-6. **Repository Layer**
+5. **Repository Layer**
-   Services call JPA Repositories (for MySQL) or Mongo Repositories (for MongoDB) to perform CRUD operations.

-7. **Data Access Layer**
+   - The service layer interacts with the appropriate repository:
+     - JPA Repositories for MySQL entities like patients, appointments, doctors, and admins.
+     - Mongo Repositories for prescriptions stored as documents.

+6. **Database Interaction**
+   - Repositories query or persist data:
-   - MySQL handles relational data (e.g., appointments, users, patient details).
+     - MySQL handles normalized relational data with defined schemas and relationships.
-   - MongoDB stores dynamic or document-based data like prescriptions.

-8. **Database Response**
+     - MongoDB manages flexible and schema-less prescription data.

+7. **Response Handling**
-   Data is fetched, processed, or updated in the relevant database, and results are returned to the service layer.
+   - Retrieved data is returned to the controller.

-9. **Response Construction**
-   The service formats and returns the response:
-   - For HTML users: Thymeleaf views with embedded data.
+   - Controllers send the response back to the client:
+     - Thymeleaf templates for server-rendered views.
-   - For APIs: JSON responses via REST Controller.
+     - JSON objects for REST API consumers.

-10. **Client-Side Rendering**
-   The client (browser or frontend app) receives the response and updates the UI or notifies the user accordingly.
+---

 ## 📊 Architecture Flow Diagram